jiahezheng/Liars_Dice_using_Reinforcement_Learning/README.md

 - Daniel Oehm.
 (2018). *Q-learning example with Liar’s Dice in R*.
 Retrieved from [here](https://gradientdescending.com/q-learning-example-with-liars-dice-in-r/).

 ## Contact
-For any queries or contributions, feel free to contact jiahe.zheng01@gmail.com.
+For any queries or contributions, feel free to contact through [email](jiahe.zheng01@gmail.com).